1st Marine Logistics Group: History

-The current 1st Marine Logistics Group was activated on 30 March 1976.
+The current 1st MLG was activated at Camp Pendleton, California at 1100 (PST) on 21 October 2005 in accordance with direction from MCBUL 5400 "Redesignation of Force Service Support Groups to Marine Logistics Groups" dated 2 September 2005.
 The lineage of 1st MLG dates back to 1 July 1947 when it was activated as the 1st Combat Service Group (1st CSG), Service Command, Fleet Marine Force at Pearl Harbor, Hawaii.
 In the same month, 1st CSG was relocated to Marine Corps Base Camp Pendleton, California.

 Korean War

 In August 1950, 1st CSG was deployed to Kobe, Japan; and was subsequently deployed in September 1950 to Inchon, Korea, assigned to the 1st Marine Division.
 They participated in the Korean War, fighting at Inchon-Seoul, Chosin Reservoir, the East-Central front, and the Western front.
-In August 1951, they were reassigned to the Fleet Marine Force; and in October 1951, reassigned to the 1st Marine Division.
+In August 1951, they were reassigned to the Fleet Marine Force; and in October 1951, reassigned to reinforce the 1st Marine Division.

+By April 1952, the 1st CSG, commanded by Colonel Russell N. Jordahl, had nearly 1,400 Marines and Navy medical personnel stationed at various points between Japan and Korea.
+At Kobe, Japan, the Support Company of 1st CSG processed Marine drafts arriving and departing Korea.
+At Masan, the Supply Company of 1st CSG requisitioned for the division those Class II and IV items peculiar to the Marine Corps needs and forwarded them upon request.
+Heavy maintenance of all technical equipment was performed by the Maintenance Company of 1st CSG.
+Supporting the 1st Motor Transport Battalion operations was the Motor Transport Company of 1st CSG.
+Most of the CSG, including Headquarters Company, was based at Masan.
+Splinter detachments from the Group also operated transport facilities at other locations in Korea.

 In May 1953, they were again reassigned to Fleet Marine Force and relocated to MCB Camp Pendleton, California.

-On 1 March 1957, 1st CSG was redesignated as the 1st Force Service Regiment.
+On 1 March 1957, 1st CSG was redesignated as the 1st Force Service Regiment (1st FSR).

 Vietnam War

 In May 1965 detachments of 1st FSR were sent to Okinawa and Vietnam.
-In August 1965 Headquarters Battalion, 1st FSR were sent to Vietnam.
+In August 1965 Headquarters and Service Battalion, 1st FSR was deployed to Vietnam.

-In February 1967, the 1st Force Service Regiment was deployed to the Republic of Vietnam.
+In February 1967, the 1st FSR was deployed to the Republic of Vietnam.
 On 15 February 1967, they were redesignated/assigned as the 1st Force Service Regiment, Force Logistic Command, Fleet Marine Force and assigned to the III Marine Amphibious Force.

 They participated in the Vietnam War from February 1967 to April 1971, operating from Da Nang, South Vietnam.

 1970s

-On 23 April 1971, 1st Force Service Regiment was relocated to Camp Pendleton, California.
-Then on 30 April 1976, they were redesignated as 1st Force Service Support Group (1st FSSG).
+On 23 April 1971, 1st FSR was relocated to Camp Pendleton, California.
+Then on 30 March 1976, they were redesignated as 1st Force Service Support Group (1st FSSG).